 Item allocation.
 Three levels of item allocation were evaluated (Patsula, 1999).
 The increasing number of items per stage condition assigned items as [1/6 (7 items), 1/3 (14 items), 1/2 (21 items)], the decreasing number of items per stage condition assigned items as [1/2, 1/3, 1/6], and as a control, a condition that had an equal number of items per stage [1/3, 1/3, 1/3] was also used.

 Assembly priority.
-The third factor was the assembly priority (forward and backward).
+The third factor was the assembly priority (forward, backward, spiral and random).
 In forward assembly, module assembly begins with Stage 1 and proceeds through the following stages.
 By contrast, backward assembly begins with the stage with most modules (typically the last stage) and proceeds assigning items through the earlier stages, with Stage 1 receiving its items last (Zheng, Nozawa, Gao and Chang, 2012).
+Two other assembly priority methods were used, the spiral assembly method, where assembly begins with the middle-most modules and ‘spirals’ outward (alternates forward and backward from the middle-most modules) and random assembly, where modules are assembled in random order (Zheng, Yi & Wang, Chun & Culbertson, Michael & Chang, Hua-Hua, 2014).

+Routing Strategies.
+The fourth factor was the method for making routing decisions between modules.
+Three routing strategies were evaluated from two broad categories of routing methods: appropriate maximum information (Luecht et al, 2006) and defined population intervals (Luecht, Brumfield, and Breithaupt, 2006; Zenisky, 2004).
+In the maximum information routing method, the module with the maximum information at simulee’s incremental theta estimate is selected.
+In defined population interval methods, the population distributions across the theta continuum (Theta -3:3) and number correct spectrum (NC 0%:100%) are used to create sets of equal intervals.
+These intervals (theta or NC) are used to select modules based on simulee incremental NC or estimated theta.
+Figure X. represents the population distribution interval routing methods used in this study.

+Figure X. Theta and Number Correct Routing Decision Methods

 Item bank.
 A total of 1,500 items were generated using the 3-parameter logistic IRT model, where the probability of answering item i correctly for examinee j is defined as